 Principles of microeconomics are explored, including market supply and demand, production and cost functions, industry structure, and product and resource pricing.
 Topics covered include allocation of resources and distribution of income as affected by the workings of the price system and by government policies.
+Pre-requisite: None

-Humanities and Communication
+Area C Humanities and Communication